was-coder/practice-js/README.md

 # Book Project

-> One paragraph statement about the project.
+> This is a book library

 ![screenshot](./app_screenshot.png)